Skip to content

 TODO: add an example for a COSE Signature.

-To support multiple languages, the purpose field in registration certificate and the authorization certificate must be a list of objects.
-At least the one for English with en-US has to be defined.
-Based on the user preferences, the correct element should be used to display the purpose.
-Is the language the user configured is not in the list, it's up to the Wallet if the English entry should be used.
+To support multiple languages, the purpose and service field in the registration certificate MUST be a list of objects.
+Based on the user's language preferences, the appropriate entry should be selected and displayed.
+If the user's configured language is not in the list, it is up to the Wallet to decide which entry to use.

 [